 Use These Scripts To Create Your Own Image-Sharing Site!

 Say you want to be the next great stock photography website.
 Or the next big image-based social network.
 You’ll need an image hosting script that will help you and your users upload and manage all those images.
-Of course, if you wanted to be the next iStockphoto (which, as a sidebar, could really use some competition.
+Of course, if you wanted to be the next Photobox (which, as a sidebar, could really use some competition.
 That website, along with Getty Images, are way too expensive.
-Even with iStockphoto coupon codes, nobody can afford the images).
+You can get a free prints discount with Photobox at least.

 Image hosting scripts can be a very difficult thing to pull off correctly.
 Sure, you can have an idea to start your own stock photography website, or a social-sharing image site like Imgur or Flickr.
 But once you create an image uploader where anyone can add content to your website, you have the potential for problems: